• YOUR MOVE TO MAURITIUS

 How are Dependents defined for the purpose of an OP and RP in Mauritius?

-Dependent parents of Occupation Permit holders (Investor, Professional and Self Employed) are allowed to accompany and stay in Mauritius.
-The application for the parents as dependents of the Occupation Permit holders can be submitted to the Passport and Immigration office.
+Dependent parents of Occupation Permit holders (Investor, Professional, and Self-Employed) are allowed to accompany and stay in Mauritius.
+The duration of the dependent permit cannot exceed that of the main permit holder.
+For more detailed and accurate information, visit the official EDB website.

 RETIREMENT PERMIT